 Traditional Outdoor Log Sauna

-This is a more traditional sauna cabin, located outside and accessed by a door off of the pool area.
-The sauna warms the body, increasing circulation and enabling total relaxation.
-We recommend that you shower before, then again half way through your experience and afterwards in very cold water.
-Allow around 10 minutes for this experience.
+This was a more traditional sauna cabin, located outside and accessed by a door off of the pool area.
+The sauna warmed the body, increasing circulation and enabling total relaxation.
+It was advisable to shower before, then again half way through your experience and afterwards in very cold water.

 spa27